-I have just been asked about the promotion of the 1974 feature film of Swallows and Amazons:
+I was asked about the promotion of the 1974 feature film of Swallows and Amazons:

 ‘I remember going to the Puffin Club exhibition in London around the time of the film release and some of the cast were there with one of the boats.
 There was a quiz about S & A and you could win a copy of the book – which I did!
 Sophie, were you there?
 And do you know if the boat was ‘Swallow’ or ‘Amazon’?’

 I do remember going to the Puffin Club.
-They published a very good article about Arthur Ransome and the film using the black and white stills in a far better way than any other magazine.
-I still have the clipping.
+They published a very good article about Arthur Ransome and the film using the black and white stills in a better way than any other magazine.
+I still have the clipping:

 We were very excited because the publishers had just brought out a copy of Swallows and Amazons with a photograph of the two little ships near Cormorant Island on the cover.
-You can’t see us clearly but it was from the scene after Titty had just captured Amazon and both dinghies were being victoriously sailed back to Wildcat Island by John and Roger, Titty and Susan.
+You can’t see us clearly but it was from the scene after Titty had just captured Amazon and both dinghies were being victoriously sailed back to Wild Cat Island by John and Roger, Titty and Susan.
 On the back of the book was a photograph of the Amazons in their red knitted caps waiting in the reeds at the mouth of the Amazon River.
+What I didn’t realise was that 75,000 copies were printed.

 About ten years later Puffin also bought out a copy of Coot Club and The Big Six, the series I worked on behind the camera at the BBC.
 I can remember getting the cast together for the shot of them on the Death and Glory – an old black boat.
 It was a happy time.

-I have to say I had forgotten that we had one of the boats at Puffin Books but the Swallow was used to publicise the film.
+I had forgotten that we had one of the dinghies at the Puffin Club event but remember going to the Commonwealth Institute.
 I found appearing on television could be rather more daunting than public appearances.
 We were once taken to the BBC television studios to appear, live, on Points West, the regional news programme that came under the Nationwide banner at the time.
 The designer had gone to a great effort and made a camp fire in the studio, but it felt weird sitting around it in our own clothes.
 I think the problem had been that the presenters had not actually read the book so were not in touch with the subject matter.
-Before we knew it the item had finished and we were whisked off again, home to bed no doubt.
-Being interviewed on the Radio was less scary although I broke into French once when being interviewed on Woman’s Hour.
+Before we knew it, the item was over and we were whisked off again, home to bed no doubt.
+Being interviewed on the radio was less scary although I broke into French once when being interviewed on Woman’s Hour.
 That scarred the presenter.

 I was deeply impressed by Robin as a director and I thought him far more talented than Claude Whatham, who had directed the movie.
 More than twenty years later I met up with Robin when I was working on a BBC natural history programme in South Africa called Global Sunrise.
 He arrived at Johannesburg International Airport having flown from the Kruger Park in a small passenger plane.
 They had been delayed by a terrible storm and I had ten minutes to get him onto the Friday night scheduled flight to Cape Town.
 It was a good thing I knew him.
 I saw him at a distance and shouted, ‘Quick, Robin!
 Run.’
 And we just made it through the gate in time, laughing about Animal Magic.
 He told me that the film he made at our house with me and my parrot was the very first he had ever directed.
 I never knew.